Power-to-X: Other forms of power-to-X

 Power-to-mobility refers to the charging of battery electric vehicles (BEV).
 Given the expected uptake of EVs, dedicated dispatch will be required.
 As vehicles are idle for most of the time, shifting the charging time can offer considerable flexibility: the charging window is a relatively long 8–12 hours, whereas the charging duration is around 90 minutes.
 The EV batteries can also be discharged to the grid to make them work as electricity storage devices, but this may cause additional wear to the battery.

 Impact

-According to the German concept of sector coupling interconnecting all the energy-using sectors will require the digitalisation and automation of numerous processes to synchronise supply and demand.
+According to the concept of sector coupling interconnecting all the energy-using sectors will require the digitalisation and automation of numerous processes to synchronise supply and demand.

 A 2023 study examined to role that powertoX could play in a highlyrenewable future energy system for Japan.
 The P2X technologies considered include water electrolysis, methanation, Fischer–Tropsch synthesis, and Haber–Bosch synthesis and the study used linear programming to determine leastcost system structure and operation.
 Results indicate that these various P2X technologies can effectively shift electricity loads and reduce curtailment by 80% or more.